-- 2. Visual Factors such as changes in character, topography, and vistas. - 3.
-Physical Factors such as railroads, expressways, rivers and major changes in land use. - 4.
+- 3. Physical Factors such as railroads, expressways, rivers and major changes in land use. - 4.
 Surveyed lines and lines of convenience such as streets, property lines and setback lines. - 5.
-Political considerations such as the opinions of government officials, institutions, private citizens and property owners. - 6.
-Socioeconomic Factors such as affordability of remaining areas after designation and citizen desires.
+Political considerations such as the opinions of government officials, institutions, private citizens and property owners. - Socioeconomic Factors such as affordability of remaining areas after designation and citizen desires.